AnyDSL/MimIR/docs/langref.md

 Note that _only_ `Π x: e → e` introduces a new scope.
 `x: e → e` is a syntax error.
-If the name of a Pi is elided and the domain is a sigma, it's elemented will be imported into the Pi's scope to make these elements available in the Pi's codomain:
+If the variable name of a Pi's domain is elided and the domain is a sigma, its elements will be imported into the Pi's scope to make these elements available in the Pi's codomain:
 ```
 Π [T: *, U: *] → [T, U]
 ```